 As with any serious illness anyone experiencing symptoms consistent with COVID-19 such as respiratory distress or other flu-like symptoms should stay home and take precautionary measures to ensure their own good health and prevent potential spread of illness.
 If you are feeling ill or are caring for someone who is ill, please inform a Cat Haven staff member as soon as possible either by email or by phone and we will make other appropriate arrangements.

 Fosters coming for shots should email ahead to schedule appointments.
-We will take the animal from you at the door and return it to you at your car.
+We will take the animal from you at the door and return it to you in your car.

 What About My Pets?